麻豆果冻传媒

 Getting treatment

 • Plan for your child鈥檚 birth.
 If you are expecting a baby who requires heart care, an interdisciplinary team will partner with you and your obstetrician to ensure that your child starts strong.
-Members of this team include听pediatric cardiologists,听pediatric cardiothoracic surgeons,听high-risk obstetricians,听neonatologists听补苍诲听genetic counselors.
+Members of this team include pediatric cardiologists, pediatric cardiothoracic surgeons, high-risk obstetricians, neonatologists and genetic counselors.
 If your child will require a procedure shortly after birth, we recommend you deliver your baby at our hospital so that every necessary resource is available.

 • Learn about the procedure your child will have in advance, so you鈥檒l know what to expect afterward.
 Activity level, appetite, and growth should eventually return to normal after surgery.
 While rare, the most common complications after surgery include bleeding, irregular heartbeat, difficulty with feeding, and infection.
 We have processes and tools in place to help address these complications.